Dynamic analysis of hydraulic systems - Library of hydraulic elements and math models

 where reduced to diesel engine shaft moment of inertia of rotating details (here – moment of inertia of diesel engine; – moment of inertia of pump; – transfer number of diesel engine gear); – diesel engine characteristic approximated by finite set of points – increment of torque moment at maximal fuel feed; – constant parameters of diesel engine regulator adjustment; – loading moment of pump reduced to diesel engine shaft; – coefficient of viscous friction in diesel engine regulator; – transfer ratio of regulator drive; с, F – rigidity and force of preliminary compression of spring; – maximal stroke of regulator muff.

-Wheel (wheel carrier).
+Wheel (wheel mover).
 For carrying out of tractive-dynamic calculations of hydraulic volumetric transmissions of self-propelled wheel machines it is necessary to consider wheel (wheel движитель) as one of base elements – Fig. 1.
 Indexes i , j , k designate on the scheme accordingly nodes of input (power shaft of wheel), output (point of contact of wheel with road) and moving of machine.
-The considered here model of wheel carrier describes rigid communication of wheel with the hydraulic motor, i.e. possible elastic deformations of gear and shaft between hydraulic motor and wheel are not considered.
+The considered here model of wheel mover describes rigid communication of wheel with the hydraulic motor, i.e. possible elastic deformations of gear and shaft between hydraulic motor and wheel are not considered.

 Fig. 5.
 To conclusion of equations of dynamics of wheel.